 Almost entirely privately owned and operated, today’s U.S. freight railroads invest an average of $25 billion annually to maintain and modernize their 140,000-mile network.
 With demand for freight expected to grow 35% by 2040, railroads must be able to earn the revenue necessary to ensure safe and reliable service.

-U.S. freight railroads offer the most competitive rail rates in the world, with average U.S. freight rail rates (based on revenue per ton-mile and adjusted for inflation) 44% lower in 2018 than in 1981.
-In fact, the average rail shipper today can move nearly double the freight for about the same price it paid nearly 40 years ago.
+U.S. freight railroads offer the most competitive rail rates in the world, with average U.S. freight rail rates (based on revenue per ton-mile and adjusted for inflation) 43% lower in 2018 than in 1981.
+In fact, the average rail shipper today can move more freight for about the same price it paid nearly 40 years ago.

 At the same time, multiple forces place competitive constraints on railroads.
 The intensity of the competition railroads face means they are not guaranteed any piece of the freight transportation market; they must earn it by providing their customers better value than competitors.
 Competition and demand for services are ultimately the best way to govern rail rates.